ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

-## STARTING POINT (`00-StartingPoint`)
+## CREATING A CENTRAL MANAGER/DELEGATE (`00-StartingPoint`)

-None of the applications will operate correctly as Bluetooth Centrals ("Question Askers"), but the MacOS and iOS/iPadOS variants will operate correctly as Bluetooth Peripherals ("Magic 8-Ball Answerers").
+At this point, none of the applications will operate correctly as Bluetooth Centrals ("Question Askers"), but the MacOS and iOS/iPadOS variants will operate correctly as Bluetooth Peripherals ("Magic 8-Ball Answerers").

-We will add the Central functionality to all the apps, and complete the "Magic 8-Ball" game.
-We will do this by completing the SDK, which is common to all the apps.
+In this exercise, we'll add the Central functionality to all the apps, and complete the "Magic 8-Ball" game.
+We'll do this by completing the SDK, which is common to all the apps.

+In the first step, we'll create the [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager) instance.

-In the first step, we will add the basic [`CBCentralManagerDelegate`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate) callbacks, and establish our Core Bluetooth presence.
+In the second step, we'll add the basic [`CBCentralManagerDelegate`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate) callbacks, and establish our Core Bluetooth presence.

-By the end of this step, the apps will still not operate completely, but we will be able to observe Core Bluetooth, operating "under the hood," through `print()` statements.
+By the end of this exercise, the apps will still not operate completely, but we'll be able to observe Core Bluetooth operating "under the hood," through `print()` statements.

 ## FIRST, LET'S SEE WHAT WE HAVE

-If you haven't already, open the `ITCB.xcworkspace` workspace with Xcode, and use the Project navigator to select the `ITCB/src/Shared/internal/ITCB_SDK_Central_internal_Callbacks.swift` file.
+If you haven't already done so, open the `ITCB.xcworkspace` workspace with Xcode, and use the Project navigator to select the `ITCB/src/Shared/internal/ITCB_SDK_Central_internal_Callbacks.swift` file.

-The following code is be all that you'll see (***NOTE:*** *We are removing comments, in order to keep these examples smaller*):
+The following code is all that you'll see (***NOTE:*** *We are removing comments, in order to keep these examples smaller*):

     import CoreBluetooth